Cartoon Network (India): 2010s

-In the summer of 2015, new shows like Uncle Grandpa, Beyblade: Shogun Steel, Clarence, and new episodes of Ben 10 Omniverse started to air.
+In the summer of 2015, new shows like Uncle Grandpa, Beyblade: Shogun Steel, Clarence, and new episodes of Ben 10: Omniverse started to air.
 In May 2015, Cartoon Network India celebrated its 20th birthday with specials of various shows including specials from the classic The Flintstones.
-Starting June 2015, it started to air new promos for each new episode of weekly-once shows like Steven Universe, Ben 10 Omniverse, and Uncle Grandpa.
+Starting June 2015, it started to air new promos for each new episode of weekly-once shows like Steven Universe, Ben 10: Omniverse, and Uncle Grandpa.

 Cartoon Network celebrated the 20th Anniversary of its Indian feed throughout May 2015.
-A programming block Happy Birthday Cartoon Network which aired ongoing series like Horrid Henry and Oggy and the Cockroaches as well as classic series like The Flintstones, The Grim Adventures of Billy and Mandy, and Courage the Cowardly Dog.
+A programming block Happy Birthday Cartoon Network which aired ongoing series like Horrid Henry and Oggy and the Cockroaches as well as classic series like The Flintstones, The Grim Adventures of Billy & Mandy, and Courage the Cowardly Dog.

 In December 2015, Cartoon Network aired two specials for the promotion of Hindi film Dilwale.
 The first special Kris Aur Shahrukh Khan Ki Dilwale Bollywood Class aired on 19 December while Oggy Ki Birthday Party aired on 25 December.

 The Powerpuff Girls reboot series premiered on 9 April 2016 in India and other Asian Pacific countries while the Ben 10 reboot premiered on 8 October 2016.

-Since 2016, CN India started showing the programmes in 16:9 aspect ratio, however the channel is still natively in 4:3.
+Since 2016, CN India started showing the programmes in 16:9 aspect ratio, however Cartoon Network is still natively in 4:3.

 In August 2017, Cartoon Network also aired some classic shows during weekend nights on a block called Get Tooned with Toonami, but was abruptly discontinued in October in favour of Dragon Ball Super.

 On 10 June 2017, Cartoon Network premiered Craig of the Creek.

-On 1 September 2017, the Bang Zoom dub of Dragon Ball Super' started airing weekends on Cartoon Network at a later time slot without any promotion.
+On 1 September 2017, the Bang Zoom dub of Dragon Ball Super started airing weekends on Cartoon Network at a later time slot without any promotion.
 It was previously aired on Toonami until it became a classic cartoon channel.
 In mid December 2017, Cartoon Network quietly started airing Dragon Ball Z movies on Sunday nights.

 Dragon Ball Super replaced Dragon Ball Z's late night time slot from 1 January 2018 onwards.

 In September 2018, Cartoon Network India started to premiere new shows such as Unikitty, OK K.O!
 Let's Be Heroes, Ben 10 Challenge, and Running Man.

+The channel celebrated 20th anniversary of The Powerpuff Girls and announced a special "The Pow-fect Girls" (a list featuring 20 extraordinary women).

+In July 2019, the channel premiered Mr. Magoo at 5PM (IST) every weekday.

 Cartoon Network India brought back the Tom and Jerry franchise in 2019 with Tom and Jerry Tales and The Tom and Jerry Show (2014).
 It was previously moved to Pogo TV.

 Other notable television series launched in 2010s were Horrid Henry (9 April 2012), Teen Titans Go!
 (23 March 2015), and Mighty Magiswords (6 May 2017).